-As well as the members of the consortium, the centre is hosting an expanding number of groups, projects and activities, including:
+As well as the members of the consortium, the centre is hosting an expanding number of groups, projects and activities, which include:

 - Wolves Lane Flower Company grow beautiful, seasonal flowers in for weddings, events and local delivery.